drewbelf/markdown-cv/index.md

 Proposal accepted for “In Community We Live and Die: A Medieval Franciscan Account of Death and Dying.”
 The College Theology Society Annual Convention.
 June 3–6, 2021.

+`2021`
-Proposal accepted for "Christ's Penitential Human Nature: The *coassumpta* according to the *Summa halensis*."
+"Christ's Penitential Human Nature: The *coassumpta* according to the *Summa halensis*."
 Historical Theology Colloquium.
 Boston College.
-April 20, 2021.
+April 20.

-`2021`
 “Basic Human Communities: An Alternative to Zoom Worship in the Era of COVID.”
 Graduate Student Conference on Pandemic & Religion.
 The Boisi Center for Religion and American Public Life.
 Boston College ([online due to COVID-19](https://www.bc.edu/content/bc-web/centers/boisi-center/events/archive/spring-2021-events/pandemic-and-religion.html#paper_session_iii_b_religious_institutions_and_practices_)).
 February 27.
 (Coauthored with Laurel Marshall Potter, Kelly Kossar, and Elli Pripas.)

 `2020`